 - It is a vital part of his young life.

 - It will make your own life easier.

-- Socialization includes exposing your puppy to people, sounds, places, and items he will experience later in life.
+- Proactive Exposure Training includes exposing your puppy to people, sounds, places, and items he will experience later in life.

 - Makes car and other travel with your dog easier, safer, and less stressful